 Whether or not you believe in Scottish castle ghosts, one fact remains : There have been too many sightings to dismiss the notion completely.
-Many people believe in paranormal activity and many ridicule the idea as being old wives tales.
+Many people believe in paranormal activity, while many others ridicule the idea as being old wives tales.

 A stay in one of our Scottish Castle Hotels is the ultimate when it comes to treating yourself to something a little bit special.
 Explore Scotland in beautiful surroundings and a relaxed atmosphere.